-Moving to live overseas means you must update the address on your driving licence with the DVLA.
+Moving to live overseas means you must update the address on your driving licence with DVLA export.

 Exporting a vehicle from the UK means you may lose private number plates.
 Thus, you should either transfer or retain a personalised registration before it leaves.
 It means you would avoid losing the right to keep the vehicle registration number.

-You need an 'Application for a certificate of permanent export V561 (form V756)' if you left already.
+You need an 'Application for a certificate of permanent export V561 (form V756 export certificate)' if you left already.
 It informs DVLA that you have 'permanently' exported a vehicle out of the United Kingdom.

 The V561 certificate is not required to move a vehicle between Britain and Northern Ireland.
 Instead, fill in the 'address change' section on the V5CNI or the V5C registration certificate.
 Send the completed section to the DVLA.

 As a rule, taking a vehicle out of the United Kingdom for less than 12 months is a 'temporary export'.
 But, you should still take the V5C registration certificate with you.

 It is best to allow 6 weeks before traveling if the V5C needs updating to ensure you get it back in time.

 Exporting a UK-registered vehicle overseas 'temporarily' does not exclude it from UK driving laws.
 Thus, you must make sure the vehicle:

 Note: It must also meet any international or national driving abroad regulations for vehicle licensing and taxation.

 Taking a vehicle outside of the EU means it may be liable for import duty.
 The authorities in the overseas country will confirm whether they charge duty.
 If so, you can buy a CPD Carnet.
 It means you can avoid paying overseas duty and make the border crossing simpler.